Florida Shopping and nightlife

 Shopping in Florida

-Shoppers in Orlando can take advantage of a vast range of retail outlets from factory outlet malls such as Lake Buena Vista Factory Stores (www.lbvfs.com) to designer malls such as Orlando Premium Outlets (www.premiumoutlets.com) and the Mall at Millenia (www.mallatmillenia.com).
-Meanwhile, Tampa’s Hyde Park Village (www.hydeparkvillage.net) offers a unique combination of upscale and local boutiques set amidst restored 19th century mansions and bungalows.
+In Orlando particularly, you can take advantage of the vast range of retail outlets from factory outlet malls, such as Lake Buena Vista Factory Stores (www.lbvfs.com), to designer malls, such as Orlando Premium Outlets (www.premiumoutlets.com), and the Mall at Millenia (www.mallatmillenia.com).
+Meanwhile, Hyde Park Village (www.hydeparkvillage.net), in Tampa, offers a unique combination of upscale and local boutiques set amidst restored 19th century mansions and bungalows.

 Nightlife in Florida

 Miami’s always-raucous nightlife scene starts early and ends late.
-Downtown Miami is home to warehouse-sized mega clubs where the party continues until almost noon.
-The Coconut Grove area, with its trendy nightclubs and cocktail bars, offers a swinging nightlife both inside the clubs and on the streets where many people just come for a stroll, in order to be where the action is.
-Glamorous South Beach pulses with salsa and electro from trendy dance clubs along Washington Avenue and swanky hotel bars on Ocean Drive, with the hip crowd spilling onto the streets and cruising the boulevards.
+Downtown Miami, especially, is home to warehouse-sized mega clubs where the party continues until almost noon.
+In South Beach, electro and salsa music can be clearly heard in trendy dance clubs along Washington Avenue and swanky hotel bars on Ocean Drive, with the hip crowd spilling onto the streets and cruising the boulevards.
 South Beach is also home to several of the city’s legendary gay and lesbian clubs.

-Unique to Orlando, both Walt Disney World and Universal Orlando have built high-energy, night-time entertainment complexes to pull in the adults while the kiddies are asleep.
-Disney’s Pleasure Island (disneyworld.disney.go.com) and Universal CityWalk (www.universalorlando.com) both feature themed nightclubs, stage shows and live concerts.
-Downtown Orlando’s Church Street Station has long been the go-to night spot for locals in the know.
+Unique to Orlando, both Universal Studios and Walt Disney World have built high-energy, night-time entertainment complexes to pull in the adults while the children are asleep.
+Universal CityWalk (www.universalorlando.com), for example, features themed nightclubs, stage shows and live concerts.
 On the Gulf Coast, the best nightlife can be found in Ybor City (www.yborcityonline.com), Tampa's lively and historic Latin quarter.
-The action centres on Seventh Avenue, which closes to traffic at weekends to allow the party atmosphere to spill out on to the streets.
+The action centres primarily on Seventh Avenue, which closes to traffic on weekends to allow the party atmosphere to spill out on to the streets.

-Note: Florida’s nightlife scene is largely limited to these three cities.
+Note: Florida’s nightlife scene is largely limited to these three cities: Miami, Orlando, and Tampa.
 Tallahassee offers collegiate night spots whilst Daytona Beach and Panama City are Spring Break meccas.
 Bars aside, quality nightlife options in the rest of the state are few and far between.